Doll's House 201

 Tuesdays 11:15-12:15; Thursdays and Fridays by appointment

-Sara is a new member of the education department who comes from a background of classroom teaching, mentoring, and instructional coaching in public schools throughout New England.
-As a professional development consultant, online course instructor, and clinical educator Sara has also worked with pre-service and practicing educators for over a decade developing their ability to promote equitable access to high-quality STEM learning opportunities in their classrooms.
+Sara is co-coordinator of the Early Childhood and Elementary Education programs.
+She comes from a background of classroom teaching, mentoring, and instructional coaching in public schools throughout New England.
+As a professional development consultant, online course instructor, and clinical educator, Sara has also worked with pre-service and practicing educators for over a decade developing their ability to promote equitable access to high-quality STEM learning opportunities in their classrooms.

-Sara serves on the board of directors for the Rhode Island Mathematics Teacher’s Association and the education committees at both the Herreshoff Marine Museum and Sail Newport working to expand access to STEM learning in local communities throughout her home state.
+Sara serves on the board of directors for the Rhode Island Mathematics Teacher’s Association and on the education committee for Sail Newport working to expand access to STEM learning in local communities throughout her home state.

 Ed.D., Johns Hopkins University